Cowan–Reines neutrino experiment: Setup

 The arrangement was such that after a neutrino interaction event, the two gamma rays from the positron annihilation would be detected, followed by the gamma ray from the neutron absorption by cadmium several microseconds later.

 The experiment that Cowan and Reines devised used two tanks with a total of about 200 liters of water with about 40 kg of dissolved CdCl2.
 The water tanks were sandwiched between three scintillator layers which contained 110 five-inch (127 mm) photomultiplier tubes.

 Results

+In 1953, Cowan and Reines built a detector they dubbed "Herr Auge", "Mr. Eye" in German.
+They called the neutrino-searching experiment "Project Poltergeist", because of "the neutrino’s ghostly nature".
 A preliminary experiment was performed in 1953 at the Hanford Site in Washington state, but in late 1955 the experiment moved to the Savannah River Plant near Aiken, South Carolina.
 The Savannah River site had better shielding against cosmic rays.
 This shielded location was 11 m from the reactor and 12 m underground.

 After months of data collection, the accumulated data showed about three neutrino interactions per hour in the detector.
 To be absolutely sure that they were seeing neutrino events from the detection scheme described above, Cowan and Reines shut down the reactor to show that there was a difference in the rate of detected events.

 They had predicted a cross-section for the reaction to be about 6×10^-44 cm2 and their measured cross-section was 6.3×10^-44 cm2.
 The results were published in the July 20, 1956 issue of Science.